nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ## Disclaimer

 Author try to trained this model on cloud GPU rental (Vast.ai) with 4 Nvidia RTX A5000 GPUs.
-However, cost of training this model is very high due to 4.5 million parameters, require a lot of images (10k-100k images) to train and require a lot of training step (100k+ steps).
+However, cost of training this model is very high due to 4.5 million parameters, require a lot of images (10k-100k images) and lot of training step (100k+ steps) to train.
 Author decided to abandon this project in training step and afterward.
 If anyone like to use this model, please use at your own risk.
 You can also train this model with regular image other than anime image.

 ## Requirements